pl3onasm/CLRS/algorithms/greedy/activity-selection/README.md

 where $k$ is the index of the activity that we choose to include in the solution.
 As we noted above, we need to try all possible values of $k$ in order to find the optimal solution.

+For the implementation, we need to add two sentinel activities, one with start time $0$ and finish time $0$, and another one with start time $\infty$ and finish time $\infty$, in order to simplify the implementation.
+We use the example from section 15.1 of the textbook to illustrate the implementation.
 Implementation using bottom-up DP: [ASP - Bottom-up DP](https://github.com/pl3onasm/AADS/blob/main/algorithms/greedy/activity-selection/asp-1.c)

-Note the similarity with the DP implementation for the matrix-chain multiplication problem.
-For the activity-selection problem, we have to add two sentinel activities, one with start time $0$ and finish time $0$, and another one with start time $\infty$ and finish time $\infty$, in order to simplify the implementation.
+Note the similarity with the [bottom-up DP implementation for the matrix-chain multiplication problem](https://github.com/pl3onasm/AADS/blob/main/algorithms/dynamic-programming/matrix-chain-mult/mcm-3.c).

 ## Greedy solution